artturipa/myblog/irm_basics/blog.md

 * **Entity Classes** [sn_grc_profile_class] classify entities.
 They are used to tag entities, add business context and organisation for reporting.

 Entities, Entity classes and Entity types can be created by roles Compliance Manager and Risk Manager

+Entities can belong **only to one** Entity classes, but they can me associated with **multiple** entity types.

+Entity types can be associated with Control objectives, Policies and risk statements

 ## Abbrevations